roosta/fif/README.md

-By default fif tries to use `$EDITOR` (see [editor.sh](https://github.com/roosta/fif/blob/master/editor.sh)) to open a given file, but since different editors have different syntax this variable exist to help setting up a custom editor. fif works out of the box with Vim and Emacs but say I wanted to use visual studio code.
+By default fif tries to use `$EDITOR` (see [editor.sh](https://github.com/roosta/fif/blob/master/editor.sh)) to open a given file, but since different editors have different syntax, this variable exist to help setting up a custom editor. fif works out of the box with Vim and Emacs but say I wanted to use visual studio code.